clairey-zx81/json-model/HOWTO.md

    jmc -o Model.pm model.json   # perl module to `use`
    ```

-3. Example usage for Perl module, assuming that the `Model.pm` file is in your Perl path:
+3. Example usage for Perl module, assuming that the generated `Model.pm` file
+   is in your Perl path:

    ```perl
    #! /usr/bin/perl -w